A woman seeks peace and answers on the island of Sri Lanka and learns how to enjoy life from those affected by the 2004 tsunami.

-“Is it okay if I leave my bag here, while I swim?”
-I asked a server in a nearby restaurant, trusting him with my money, phone and passport.
+“Is it okay if I leave my bag here while I swim?”
+I asked a server in a nearby restaurant, trusting him with my money, phone, and passport.
 He nodded and off I ran into the turquoise water.
 As I swam deeper into the ocean, I suddenly became aware of every moment that I was living.
-Every wave that gently caressed my body, every thrust that I moved ahead with, every breath I took on the surface, and every thought I had, that pointed towards one troubling question — “Why was I hating my own company?”
+Every wave that gently caressed my body, every thrust that I moved ahead with, every breath I took on the surface, and every thought I had that pointed towards one troubling question — “Why was I hating my own company?”

-That night, as I sat by myself anxiously, after a failed attempt of feeling better at a trance dance party and making conversation with others, Firuz who runs the Going Om hostel, where I was staying, came and smiled at me warmly.
+That night, as I sat by myself anxiously after a failed attempt at feeling better at a trance dance party and making conversation with others, Firuz, who runs the Going Om Hostel where I was staying, came and smiled at me warmly.
 He asked, “Why do you travel?”
-Surprised at this sudden question I replied almost instantaneously that, ‘I travel to learn and unlearn, but I also travel to run away.’
+Surprised at this sudden question, I replied almost instantaneously that “I travel to learn and unlearn, but I also travel to run away.”

 D’Silva did not care about her material possessions.
 All she cared was that her immediate family was safe.
 She lost a lot of friends and neighbours and rebuilt her house and her life for the next three years.
-Once things returned to normal, she opened the Tsunami museum where survivors shared their stories.
-From sketches by children to pictures and statistics to memoirs from tourists who lost their loved ones to Tsunami to deeper realizations of valuing not just our lives but also nature, that we are nothing without it and we shouldn’t try to fight it – all find their way in this space.
-But one also finds courage and inspiration here, especially through Kamani who relives the tragic day, every day as she guides visitors through the museum.
+Once things returned to normal, she opened the Tsunami Museum where survivors shared their stories.
+From sketches by children to pictures and statistics to memoirs from tourists who lost their loved ones to deeper realizations of valuing not just our lives but also nature, that we are nothing without it and we shouldn’t try to fight it – all find their way in this space.
+But one also finds courage and inspiration here, especially through Kamani, who relives the tragic day, every day as she guides visitors through the museum.

 “We never know what will happen, when another wave will eat us up, so we try to make the best of every moment — no grudges and no sadness,” D’Silva says.